How Do You Know If You Have Mold In Your Humidifier? Nasty Pink or Gray Slime

 Mold could affect the performance of your humidifier.
 It is something that should not be in your humidifier in the first place, so be sure to keep it away.

-Mold in the humidifier is not going to manifest like the gray or back mold that you usually get on the walls.
+Mold in the humidifier is not going to manifest like the gray or black mold that you usually get on the walls.

-Check for red or pink mold in humidifier.
+Check for red or pink mold in the humidifier.

 Just know that if you have water constantly in the humidifier, mold can happen.
 However, there are ways to prevent that.

-Start by changing the water frequently and keep the mold as clean as possible.
+Start by changing the water frequently and keeping the humidifier as clean as possible.

 Image of can humidifiers cause mold

-They are not too many humidifier sickness symptoms, but there are obvious tell-tale signs to warn you of mold in your unit.
+There are not too many humidifier sickness symptoms, but there are obvious telltale signs to warn you of mold in your unit.

 Here, we will look at just a couple of them:

-1. Pink or gray layer on the water
+1. A pink or gray layer on the water

 This is an indication of mold.
 If you see that, empty the water immediately and clean the humidifier.